Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Methodology

-To evaluate the discriminative power of the machine learning models and how it is enhanced over time through active learning, we computed the AUC ROC metric.
-Given the multiclass setting, we used the "one-vs-rest" heuristic, splitting the multiclass dataset into multiple binary classification problems and computing their average, weighted by the number of true instances for each class.
-In addition, to assess the usefulness of the active learning approaches, we compared the AUC ROC values obtained by evaluating the model against the test fold for the first and last quartiles of instances queried in an active learning setting.
-We also assess the amount of manual work saved under each active learning setting and the precision of the soft-labeling approaches.
-Finally, we compare the probability calibration techniques to assess which was most advantageous for this particular use case.
+To evaluate the discriminative power of the machine learning models and how it is enhanced over time through active learning, the AUC ROC metric was computed.
+Given the multiclass setting, the "one-vs-rest" heuristic was selected, splitting the multiclass dataset into multiple binary classification problems and computing their average, weighted by the number of true instances for each class.
+In addition, to assess the usefulness of the active learning approaches, the AUC ROC values obtained by evaluating the model against the test fold for the first (Q1) and last (Q4) quartiles of instances queried in an active learning setting were compared.
+The amount of manual work saved under each active learning setting and the soft-labeling approaches' precision were also evaluated.

-Through different experiments, we aimed to simulate a visual inspection pipeline we expect to exist in a production setting (see Fig. \ref{F:PIPELINE}).
-First, a stream of images is directed towards the machine learning model trained to identify possible defects.
-Then, based on the prediction score, a decision is made whether the manufactured product should remain in the production line or be deferred to manual inspection.
-If the product is unlikely to be defective, such a decision can be considered a label (we consider it a soft label when not made by a human annotator).
+Through different experiments (detailed in Section \ref{S:EXPERIMENTS}), a visual inspection pipeline was simulated (see Fig. \ref{F:PIPELINE}).
+First, a stream of images is directed toward the machine learning model trained to identify possible defects.
+Then, based on the prediction score, a decision is made on whether the manufactured product should remain in the production line or be deferred to manual inspection.
+If the product is unlikely to be defective, such a decision can be considered a label (it is considered a soft label when not made by a human annotator).
 The label is then persisted, adding enlarging the existing dataset.
 The enlarged dataset can be used to retrain the model and replace the existing one after a successful deployment.
-We provide a detailed description of the experiments in Section \ref{S:EXPERIMENTS}.